MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-configureportui.md

 ## -description

 A port monitor UI DLL's <b>ConfigurePortUI</b> function obtains port configuration information from the user and sends it to the port monitor server DLL.

+## -parameters

+### -param pszServer

+[in, optional]
+Caller-supplied pointer to a string representing a server name, or <b>NULL</b> if the printer is local.
+(The port monitor can ignore this parameter.)

+### -param hWnd

+[in]
+Caller-supplied handle of the window that should be used as the parent for dialog boxes.
+If <b>NULL</b>, no dialog boxes should be displayed.

+### -param pszPortName

+[in]
+Caller-supplied pointer to a string representing the name of the port to be configured.

+## -returns

+If the operation succeeds, the function should return <b>TRUE</b>.
+Otherwise it should return <b>FALSE</b>.
+If the operation is unsupported, or is canceled by the user (either by selecting CANCEL or by selecting OK without changing configuration parameters), the function should call SetLastError(ERROR_CANCELLED), then return <b>FALSE</b>.

 ## -syntax

 ```cpp
 BOOL WINAPI pfnConfigurePortUI(